 Creamy Salad Dressing

 It’s not the first time I use Greek yogurt in a salad dressing as a substitute for mayonnaise.
-One of our favorite summer salads that we have for a light lunch is Greek Yogurt Chicken Salad.
-We make it with Greek yogurt dressing that is very similar to this one.
 Also, we make Pasta Salad Without Mayo at dinner parties or potlucks and everyone is pleased with the Greek yogurt dressing in it.

 This dressing with Greek yogurt, olive oil, sumac and salt is very light and flavorful.
 Sumac is a great match for onions.
 However, you can always play around the recipe.